• Skip to main content

 Mohammed Dini is Executive Director of the African Diaspora Institute, founder of Portland Forward, and former candidate for state representative.
 Mohammed talks about his experience moving to Maine at age 13 and learning to identify himself as a Mainer.
 He also explores the Somali concept of furfurnaan, which means openness, inviting an open-hearted dialogue about …read more »

-Commitment to a Mentally-Ill Parent with Jeneen Interlandi
+Involuntary Commitment of a Mentally-Ill Parent with Jeneen Interlandi

 Harvard Nieman Fellow Jeneen Interlandi talks about her father’s bi-polar disorder.
 She describes the painful and extraordinary measures her family had to go through to get him into treatment, including restraining orders, getting him arrested, and hiring a lawyer to broker an agreement to get him to take medicine as a condition of leaving jail. …read more »